 When planning your special occasion, looking at the calendar is a good place to start.
 You should also speak with as many guests as possible.
 Whether you’re planning and packing for a girls’ weekend or organizing a surprise party, it’s wise to communicate openly with the attendees.

 Understand that not everyone on your guest list will be receptive to your event.
 After months of social distancing and the fact that coronavirus remains a threat, don’t be shocked if people are reluctant to be in crowded groups.
 If and when you hear “no,” try to be gracious and don’t dismiss their concerns.
+You may want to look at putting down social distancing mats from companies like Matting Solutions, so that people maintain their distance, it will help people stick to the rules as well as give them peace of mind about going somewhere.

 Furthermore, it’s important to consider the current economic situation.
 Due to COVID-19, many people have lost their jobs.
 Recognize that the person who RSVPed “yes” to your destination wedding six months ago may no longer be in a financial situation to attend.